AlexNanut/Heroku-test/README.md

 ## The Challenge:

-Create an application that uses Express.js on the back end by saving and retrieving note data from a JSON file.
-Once done, merge connect both the back end and front end of the application then deploy the entire application to Heroku.
+To create an application that uses Express.js on the back end by saving and retrieving note data from a JSON file.
+Once done, connected both the back end and front end of the application then deployed the entire application to Heroku.

 ## User Story